Tesorio/pytest-xflaky/README.rst

 What is xflaky?
 ---------------

-`pytest-xflaky <https://github.com/Tesorio/pytest-xflaky>`_ is a flaky-hunter pytest plugin that collect reports and automatically submit PRs to put flaky tests under quarantine.
+`pytest-xflaky <https://github.com/Tesorio/pytest-xflaky>`_ is a flaky-test hunter pytest plugin that collect reports and automatically submit PRs to put flaky tests under quarantine.

 Features
 --------